John Malkovich

-Early life
+Early life and education

 Malkovich was born in Christopher, Illinois, on December 9, 1953.
 He grew up in Benton, Illinois.
 His father, Daniel Leon Malkovich, was a state conservation director, who published the conservation magazine Outdoor Illinois.
 His mother, Joe Anne (née Choisser), owned the Benton Evening News daily newspaper and Outdoor Illinois.
 He grew up with an older brother, Danny, and three younger sisters, Amanda, Rebecca, and Melissa.
 In a May 2020 interview, he revealed that Melissa is his only surviving sibling.
-His paternal grandparents were Croatian immigrants from the town of Ozalj; his other ancestry includes English, Scottish, French, and German descent.
+His paternal grandparents werе immigrants from Croatia from the vicinity of Ozalj; his other ancestry includes English, Scottish, French, and German descent.
+In 2025 Malkovich revealed in an interview that after having a DNA test he discovered that he is 43% Romanian.
 Malkovich attended Logan Grade School, Webster Junior High School, and Benton Consolidated High School.
 During his high-school years, he appeared in various plays and the musical Carousel.
 He was also active in a folk gospel group, with whom he sang at churches and community events.
 As a member of a local summer theater project, he co-starred in Jean-Claude van Itallie's America Hurrah in 1972.

 After graduating from high school in 1972, Malkovich enrolled at Eastern Illinois University.
 He then transferred to Illinois State University, where he majored in theater, but dropped out.
 He studied acting at the William Esper Studio.